 The Stearns family knows good milk.
 They have been producing and bottling the freshest, highest-quality milk on their farm in Northeastern Connecticut for more than 140 years.

-Brothers Jim and David Stearns, sixth-generation dairy farmers, oversee the Mountain Dairy Creamery.
+Jim Stearns, a sixth-generation dairy farmer, oversees the Mountain Dairy Creamery.
 Along with its own herd, mainly Holsteins and a few Jerseys, Mountain Dairy processes milk for three other small neighboring farms.
 They grow their own hay and corn for feed and recycle their cows’ manure — using it to replenish nutrients in the soil.
 They never give their cows artificial growth hormones or preventive antibiotics.

 Maple Meadow Farm produces Five Acre Farms Local Eggs from content, cage free hens.
 Established in 1946, Maple Meadow is a small egg farm owned and run by George and Jackie Devoid and their family.
 They are hands-on managers who put their hens first.